 The security of Amazon’s data center facilities is formidable, with 24/7 surveillance, third-party audits, mitigation against environmental threats, and data redundancy measures.
 Overall, your data is extremely safe when stored on the AWS platform.

 AWS’s most direct competitor comes from Microsoft Azure.
 Another cloud Infrastructure-as-a-Service (IaaS) product, Azure has more cloud data centers than AWS, and is arguably easier to use.
 It also suffers from murky pricing and expensive support, though.
+Read our Microsoft Azure review for more information.

 If you don’t need the complexity of either of these products, choosing a cloud storage product such as IDrive, pCloud, or Zoolz BigMIND can make the setup of your storage much easier.
 You just sign up, download the software, and pay a flat rate.
+For more on these three platforms, read our IDrive personal cloud backup review, our pCloud review, and our Zoolz BigMIND review.

 Amazon S3, part of the AWS platform, is a popular IaaS solution for its pay-what-you-use pricing, long list of features, strong security, and large server network.
 But be prepared to spend a few hours deciding on the precise plan that you need and setting it up.
 Once you’ve overcome this hurdle, however, you’ll undoubtedly have one of the most versatile and powerful cloud platforms at your fingertips.